AKM0/WillPrismWordsB0t/README.md

 and messages, the bot sleeps for 3 seconds.
 This reduces the CPU load on the machine.

 The formatting is possible because of ideographic unicode characters.
 Ideographic characters, or fullwidth characters, have the same width.
-Using a combination of fullwdith characters and a fullwidth ideographic space, the jar is able to format strings into prisms.
+Using a combination of fullwidth characters and a fullwidth ideographic space, the jar is able to format strings into prisms.